DataLab: A Unified Platform for LLM-Powered Business Intelligence: Experiment

 The \textbf{NL2VIS} task converts natural language to data visualizations based on either Python libraries like \texttt{Matplotlib} or visualization grammars like \texttt{Vega-Lite}.
-We use two benchmarks (\ie nvBench~\cite{luo2021synthesizing} and VisEval~\cite{chen2024viseval}) and compare with two baselines (\ie LIDA~\cite{dibia-2023-lida} and Chat2Vis~\cite{10121440})~\footnote{As the two baselines lack support for NL queries related to multiple data tables, we only evaluate on single-table queries for fair comparison.}.
+We use two benchmarks (\ie nvBench~\cite{luo2021synthesizing} and VisEval~\cite{chen2024viseval}) and compare with three baselines (\ie LIDA~\cite{dibia-2023-lida}, Chat2Vis~\cite{10121440}, and CoML4VIS~\cite{chen2024viseval})~\footnote{As some baselines lack support for NL queries related to multiple data tables, we only evaluate on single-table queries for fair comparison.}.
 For nvBench, we use the \textit{EX} metric for evaluation, which measures the equivalence of the generated visualizations with the ground truth based on the presented data values and chart types~\cite{DBLP:journals/corr/abs-2401-11255}.
 For VisEval, we use the \textit{Pass Rate} metric to measure the ratio of valid or legal results divided by all queries, and the \textit{Readability Score} judged by GPT-4V(ision)~\cite{DBLP:journals/corr/abs-2309-17421} to measure the overall quality of the generated visualizations~\cite{chen2024viseval}.

 The \textbf{NL2Insight} task converts analysis goals to data insights in an end-to-end manner, which requires LLMs' comprehensive problem-solving abilities.
 We use two benchmarks (\ie InfiAgent-DABench~\cite{DBLP:conf/icml/HuZWCM0WSXZCY0K24} and InsightBench~\cite{sahu2024insightbench}) and compare with two baselines (\ie AutoGen~\cite{DBLP:journals/corr/abs-2308-08155} and AgentPoirot~\cite{sahu2024insightbench}).
 For InfiAgent-DABench, we calculate the \textit{Accuracy} of problems with correct answers to all problems.
 For InsightBench, we use the summary-level \textit{LLaMA-3-Eval} and \textit{ROUGE-1} scores as the evaluation metrics, which measure the alignment of the generated insights against the ground truth based on LLaMA-3 judgment and unigram overlap, respectively~\cite{sahu2024insightbench}.